Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing

 For low densities, the spin-parallel pair distribution function $g_\qupup(r)$ is dominated by Fermi statistics.
 The Pauli exclusion principle ensures that $g_\qupup(0)=0$, regardless of interactions.
 This is guaranteed by the statistical factor $1-\ell^2(r\KF )$ in Eq. (\ref{eq:guu}) which suppresses $g_\qupup(r)$ for $r\KF\lesssim 1$, thus screening the interaction.
 Note also that $\lim_{r\rightarrow 0}\left[C(r) +(\Delta \tilde X_{\rm ee})_1(r)\right] = 0$.
 Therefore, the interaction effectively plays no role in a dilute gas of spin-polarized fermions, which has also been established in many experiments.
-For example for $\KF\sigma =0.01$, the curves for $g_\qupup(r)$ are almost indistinguishable from each other and from the distribution function of non-interacting fermions for a wide sequence of values of the scattering length between $\a0=-0.5$ and $-4.0$. $g_\qupup(r)$ is essentially identical to the spin-parallel pair distribution of free fermions $g^F_\qupup(r)$, this has also been verified by QMC results~\cite{astraPRL04,morrisPRA10}.
+For example for $\KF\sigma =0.01$, the curves for $g_\qupup(r)$ obtained for the two interactions are almost indistinguishable from each other and from the distribution function of non-interacting fermions for a wide range of values of the vacuum scattering length between $\a0=-0.5$ and $-4.0$. $g_\qupup(r)$ is essentially identical to the spin-parallel pair distribution of free fermions $g^F_\qupup(r)$, which has also been verified by QMC results~\cite{astraPRL04,morrisPRA10}.
 Thus, little or no non-trivial information can be obtained from $g_\qupup(r)$, and we therefore refrain from further discussing or showing this quantity.

 The anti-parallel pair distribution function $g_\qupdown(r)$ is not suppressed by statistical correlations.
 Instead, $g_\qupdown(r)$ is dominated by correlation effects, which are described by the direct--direct correlation function $\Gamma_{\!\rm dd}(r)$, Eq.~(\ref{eq:GFHNC}).
 The effectively attractive interaction, $\a0\,<\,0$, leads to an enhancement of $g_\qupdown(r)$ as $r$ is reduced.
 We show in Fig.~\ref{fig:gant} $g_\qupdown(r)$ for $\KF\sigma =0.01$ and $\a0/\sigma=-0.5, -1.0,\ldots -4.0$, for both the SW and the LJ potential.
 For small distances $r$, $g_\qupdown(r)$ is dominated by the interaction potential, leading to a large value at $r=0$ for the SW potential: The maximum value of $g_\qupdown$ is attained at $r=0$.
 For the largest $|\a0|$ considered here, we have obtained solutions of the FHNC-EL equations where $g_\qupdown(0)$ is more than 150 times larger than $g_\qupdown(\infty)$.
 The short range repulsion of the LJ interaction suppresses the pair distribution for $r<\sigma$, and therefore $g_\qupdown(r)\rightarrow 0$ as $r \rightarrow 0$.
 The maximum value of $g_\qupdown(r)$, which is attained at finite $r$, is therefore much lower than in the SW case.